-In \cite{AbstractDP} Bertsekas has presented sufficient conditions for the existence of a fixed point of the above Bellman operator and for their optimality.
+In \cite{AbstractDP}, Bertsekas has presented sufficient conditions for the existence of a fixed point of the above Bellman operator and for its optimality.
 Algorithms for finding fixed points have an important role to play in Abstract DP.
 If we allow $H$ to be set-valued or if $H$ can only be estimated with non-zero bias, then the algorithm presented in this section can be helpful.

-Suppose that we are given a set-valued map $T: \mathbb{R}^d \to \{\text{subsets of }\mathbb{R}^d\}$ (may not be a Bellman operator).
+Suppose that we are given a set-valued map $T: \mathbb{R}^d \to \{\text{subsets of }\mathbb{R}^d\}$ (need not be a ``set-valued counterpart of the Bellman operator'').
 We present sufficient conditions under which the following stochastic approximation algorithm is bounded a.s. and converges to a fixed point of $T$:

-where\\ (i) $y_n \in Tx_n - x_n$ for all $n \ge 0$. \\ (ii) $\{a(n)\}_{n \ge 0}$ is the given step-size sequence satisfying $(A2)$.\\ (iii) $\{M_{n+1}\}_{n \ge 0}$ is the martingale difference noise sequence satisfying $(A3a)$.
+where\\ (i) $y_n \in Tx_n - x_n$ for all $n \ge 0$. \\ (ii) $\{a(n)\}_{n \ge 0}$ is the given step-size sequence satisfying $(AV4)$.\\ (iii) $\{M_{n+1}\}_{n \ge 0}$ is the martingale difference noise sequence satisfying $(AV5)$.